Battle of Tamsui: Bombardment on 2 October

 The town of Tamsui or Hobe had a population of around 6,000 at this period, including a small European colony.
 Tamsui was defended by two major forts, both to the west of the town.
-The 'White Fort', so called by the French to distinguish it from Fort San Domingo, the seventeenth-century Spanish 'Red Fort' that had become the premises of the British consulate in Tamsui, was a shore battery that commanded the entrance to the Tamsui River.
+The 'White Fort', so called by the French to distinguish it from Fort Santo Domingo, the seventeenth-century Spanish 'Red Fort' that had become the premises of the British consulate in Tamsui, was a shore battery that commanded the entrance to the Tamsui River.
 To the northeast, defending the town against a landing, was a fort still under construction, the 'New Fort' (Fort Neuf).
 Although the New Fort was only partly armed, it had an excellent all-round field of fire.
 Other important fortification works had been built on all the neighbouring ridges.

 The arrival of the French flotilla was the signal for feverish activity ashore, as the Chinese worked throughout the afternoon and evening to arm the New Fort and deployed their troops to repel any attempt to land by the French.
 The European residents of Tamsui, many of whom were British, hastily hung out Union Jacks from their houses to signal their neutrality to the French ships.

 As the French warships were unable to enter the Tamsui River, Lespès decided to bombard the White Fort and the New Fort on the morning of 2 October.
 In fact hostilities were begun by the Chinese, who began firing at sunrise on 2 October with three cannon which they had placed in the barbette of the New Fort the previous evening.
 The French flotilla immediately replied, delivering a heavy bombardment which lasted for several hours, eventually destroying the three Chinese guns and putting both the New Fort and the White Fort out of action.

 More than 2,000 shells were fired against the two forts.
 Many failed to explode on impact, and remained dangerous for days afterwards.
 Others missed their targets, because the bombardment was delivered from long range, and damaged many buildings in Tamsui itself, including all the European residences.

 The Canadian Presbyterian missionary George Mackay remained in his house in Tamsui during the French bombardment, refusing to take shelter aboard the British gunboat HMS Cockchafer anchored off Tamsui, because he could not take his Formosan converts with him.
 He left a vivid description of the attack:

 Mackay said later, in a conversation recorded by the Anglican missionary William Campbell, that the French marksmanship had been very inaccurate and had recklessly endangered the lives of innocent civilians.